Do I have Operational Stress Injury?

 |Yes No||Sense of hopelessness and sense of shame.|

 |Yes No||Excessive use of alcohol or other substances/gambling addiction (to relax, get to sleep, manage difficult memories).|

 |Yes No||Signs of anxiety and depression/dark thoughts.|

-If you answered yes to more than one of these questions, you may have symptoms of Operational Stress Injury.
-However, a licenced psychologist can make a more accurate determination.
+If you answered yes to more than one of these questions, you may have an Operational Stress Injury.
+However, a licensed psychologist can make a more accurate determination.
 If you are experiencing distress by these behaviours, consider getting in touch with us for a complete and thorough evaluation.

 Looking for more information?